Do you ever catch yourself thinking about the ridiculous things dog owners do? Because we all do them, I’m sure. Take this example:

 - Sewing up holes in Teddy’s favourite teddies.
 Especially Mr Snuggles.
 So that Teddy can turn psycho and turn him into shredded fluff.
 Again.

-So I’m prepared to admit that, maybe, at some point in the future, I could well become the sort of person who will buy the dog version of Glossybox for little Teddy.
+So I’m prepared to admit that, maybe, at some point in the future, I could well become the sort of person who will buy the dog version of an advent calendar for little Teddy.
 Even if it’s just at Christmas.
 Or her birthday.
 Or, you know, if she deserves a little treat.
 Oh, anytime, basically.

 Barkbeats is a monthly subscription box for dogs.
 It comes in various versions, tailored to different dog sizes, and this month we tried out the version for small dogs.

-It’s a nice idea but I suspect its usefulness depends on how many of these kind of products you go through – I’m not sure we’d go through more than one packet of dog treats per month, and with a small dog who will need to be professionally groomed anyway, I’m interested to see how much dog shampoo we use (especially because, as a Westie, Teddy is prone to skin allergies).
+Truth be told, I think it’s lovely.
+Getting a regular top up of dog treats and toys means that your dog can never get bored, and you know they’re getting healthy, high-quality treats.
+As for us, Barkbeats is a nice idea but I suspect its usefulness depends on how many of these kind of products you go through.
+I’m not sure we’d go through more than one packet of dog treats per month, but with a small dog who LOVES to be dirty, the shampoo definitely comes in handy.

-That said, the box contents were fantastic quality and I’m sure worth more than the £15 or so the box cost.
+Also, the box contents were fantastic quality and I’m sure worth much more than the £15 or so the box cost.
 It’s nice that it wasn’t sample sizes, either, and I love that 10% of the proceeds go to charity – it’s nice to feel you’re doing something for other animals while you’re treating your own.